ayugohel/TransformerBattle/README.md

 2. In the event either of the above face each other (or a duplicate of each other), the game immediately ends with all competitors destroyed

-## Usage of the App

-1. Open Transformer Battle.xcworkspace file with Xcode Editor
-2. Run application with 'CMD + R'

-- List of the Transformer
-- On Update Tapped able to update Transformer's Value
-- On UITableviewCell Swipe right to left Delete Transformer
-- On Create Tapped able to create new Transformer
-- On Start Battle Tapped , A Battle between tranformer and diplay the Result.